Ignatius Sancho: Letters of the Late Ignatius Sancho

 While his correspondence often included domestic issues, it also commented on the political and literary life in 18th-century Britain.
 One of his more famous series of letters includes his eye-witness accounts of the Gordon Riots in June 1780.
 The angry mob passed outside his shop on Charles Street.
-Beginning as a Protestant protest against parliamentary extension of Roman Catholic enfranchisement it grew into a violent mob of 100,000 looting and burning parts of London.
+Beginning as a Protestant protest against parliamentary extension of Catholic enfranchisement, it grew into a violent mob of 100,000 looting and burning parts of London.
+He wrote: